Bajadasaurus: Function of neural spines

 Gallina and colleagues further speculated that the spines in both Amargasaurus and Bajadasaurus might have been used for defense.
 Due to its forward bend, the bifurcated neural spine of the supposed fifth neck vertebra would have reached past the head, and could therefore have been a barrier to predators.
 Similar, even larger spikes were postulated for the following neck vertebrae.
 Moderate damage would result in the break-off of the horny tips, leaving the bony spine intact.
 Amargasaurus lived around 15 million years later than Bajadasaurus, indicating that elongated neural spines were a long-lasting defense strategy.

 In 2022, a detailed study was published by Cerda et al. It analyzed the external morphology, internal microanatomy and bone microstructure of the hemispinous processes for the first time from the holotype of Amargasaurus and an indeterminate dicraeosaurid.
 Proximal, mid and distal portions of both cervical and dorsal hemispinous processes reveal that the cortical bone is formed by highly vascularized fibrolamellar bone interrupted with cyclical growth marks.
-Both anatomical and histological evidence does not support the presence of a keratinized sheath (i.e. horn) covering the hyperelongated hemispinous processes of Amargasaurus, and either, using a parsimonious criterium, in other dicraeosaurids with similar vertebral morphology.
+Both anatomical and histological evidence does not support the presence of a keratinized sheath (i.e. horn) covering the hyperelongated hemispinous processes of Amargasaurus, and either, using a parsimonious criterion, in other dicraeosaurids with similar vertebral morphology.
 Osteohistology of the spines suggests that they were likely, if not exclusively, covered in a sail of skin.
 The spines are also highly vascularized and bear cyclical growth marks, adding credence to this theory.
 This could have applied to the structures possessed by Bajadasaurus as well.

 Senses and feeding

 The orientation of the semicircular canals, ring-like structures in the inner ear that house the sense of balance, have been used to reconstruct habitual head postures in some dinosaurs and other extinct animals, although the reliability of this method has been repeatedly questioned.
 Palaeontologist Paulina Carabajal Carballido, in 2015, inferred that Amargasaurus would have had its snout facing downwards.
 Assuming a similar head orientation in Bajadasaurus, Gallina and colleagues hypothesised that the exposure of the eye openings in top view might have allowed the animal to look forward while feeding, while the sight of most other sauropods was limited to the sides.
 These researchers further speculated that this feature could have allowed for stereoscopic vision.
 Such stereoscopic vision would only have come into effect when the snout was downturned.

+In 2023, Garderes and colleagues suggested that Bajadasaurus might have had a beak-like structure supporting the tooth-bearing portions of the muzzle.
+As beaks are made out of keratin, which rarely fossilises, their presence can only be indirectly inferred.
+In Bajadasaurus, such indirect evidence includes, amongst other features, a step in the side surface of the maxilla, which is often present in beaked animals.
+A beak could have reduced stress on the jaws during feeding and provided an additional cutting edge.
+However, definitive evidence for the presence of a beak-like structure is missing, and future research is needed to confirm its assumed functional advantages.